StreakyCobra/gws/README.md

 > -Why can't I put this in the projects directory with `.projects.gws` and `.ignore.gws`?

-Because then if you sync your `.projects.gws` via git you could inadvertently pull a commit that writes a theme file containing arbitrary shell code, which `gws` would then blindly run.
-You're still owned in other ways if an attacker has arbitrary write access in your home directory, but this way the write can't be done remotely over git.
+Because then if you sync your `.projects.gws` via Git you could inadvertently pull a commit that writes a theme file containing arbitrary shell code, which `gws` would then blindly run.
+You're still owned in other ways if an attacker has arbitrary write access in your home directory, but this way the write can't be done remotely over Git.

 Other thoughts
 --------------

-* Except for cloning repositories, this script has not for goal to interact with your repositories.
-So no `pull all`, `push all`, `delete all unused`, functionnality will be implemented (except fast-forward).
-This will imply too much checking to ensure no loose of informations.
-Instead, just look the satus of the repositories and do needed actions manually on regular basis.
+* Except for cloning repositories, this script does not have as a goal to interact with your repositories.
+So no `pull all`, `push all`, `delete all unused`, features will be implemented (except fast-forward).
+This will imply too much checking to prevent data loss.
+Instead, just look at the status of the repositories and perform any needed actions manually on regular basis.

 * You can use the commands from any subfolder of the workspace (as `git` does for instance).

-* The file `.projects.gws` can easily be verisonned to sync the list of projects on which you are working between different computers.
+* The file `.projects.gws` can easily be verisoned to sync the list of projects between different computers.

-* The file `.ignore.gws` permit to keep the same `.projects.gws` list on all computer, but to localy disable some projects (for instance work-related projects at home because they are unneeded or even not accessible from there).
+* The file `.ignore.gws` allows for keeping the same `.projects.gws` list on all computers, but to locally disable some projects (for instance work-related projects at home because they are unneeded or even not accessible from there).

-* `gws check` can be quite slow (for instance if the workspace is the home folder) because it searches all existing git projects recursively.
+* `gws check` can be quite slow (for instance if the workspace is the home folder) because it searches all existing Git projects recursively.

 Future
 ------

 This project aims to stay simple.
 I will try to keep the project as alive as possible for a bash script, by correcting bugs and maybe some improvements.
-Also, maybe one day, if I have time, I will rewrite all this script in python or other more maintainable language.
+Also, maybe one day, if I have time, I will rewrite all of this script in Python or other more maintainable language.

 *Edit:* It seems there will be a continuation of this idea, and it will be written in OCaml!
-I'll let you know if the project maturate!
+I'll let you know if the project matures!
 In any case this project will stay here for users who want something simple and portable.

 Maintainers
 -----------

-The project is currently maintained by Emil Lundberg (emlun), after having been started by Fabien Dubosson (StreakyCobra).
+The project is currently maintained by Emil Lundberg (emlun), after being started by Fabien Dubosson (StreakyCobra).

 Contributors